Thiago Monteiro (tennis): 2016: ATP Tour and top 100 debut, first Challenger title

-2017: Grand Slam debut
+2017: ATP 500 quarterfinal, major debut, first wins

 Thiago started his year at Chennai Open, losing in the first round to Daniil Medvedev.
 A week later, he entered the Sydney International qualifiers drew and passed through it, but he came short again in the first round, losing to Daniel Evans.

 Ranked No. 83, Thiago's ranking was enough for him to enter the Australian Open main draw directly.
 He set a rematch against Jo-Wilfried Tsonga but could not reproduce the tennis from their first match, losing in four sets.

 Entering the Ecuador Open, Monteiro's performance was disappointing; he lost another match in the first round, this time to Giovanni Lapentti.
 He also entered the doubles draw there, playing with Thomaz Bellucci, but they came short in the first round.
 Playing on Argentinian soil, Monteiro passed the first round, defeating ex-top 10 Tommy Robredo en route to the quarterfinals of the Argentina Open, before losing to local player Carlos Berlocq in three sets.

-Monteiro made a consecutive quarterfinal appearance, this time at Rio Open, beating Gastão Elias and compatriot Thomaz Bellucci before losing to Casper Ruud.
+Monteiro made a consecutive quarterfinal appearance, this time at the ATP 500 Rio Open, beating Gastão Elias and compatriot Thomaz Bellucci before losing to Casper Ruud.
 Entering another his home tournament, the Brasil Open, Thiago lost for the second time in a row to Carlos Berlocq.

 A couple of weeks later, in his Masters 1000 main draw debut at Indian Wells Masters, Monteiro lost in a close match to Martin Kližan, losing a set point in the first set tiebreak and six break point opportunities overall.
 In another close match, Monteiro was also eliminated in the first round of the Miami Open, this time by Viktor Troicki in three sets.

-Following the first two Masters of the season, Monteiro played two singles rubbers for his country at the Davis Cup, winning both to help Brazil win 5–0 against Ecuador, classifying his country to the World Group Play-offs.
+Following the first two Masters of the season, Monteiro played two singles rubbers for his country at the Davis Cup, winning both to help Brazil win 5–0 against Ecuador, classifying his country to the World Group play-offs.
 Starting the spring clay court season, he entered the U.S. Men's Clay Court Championships main draw.
 At the maroon clay courts, Thiago defeated seventh seed Donald Young in straight sets but lost in three to Ernesto Escobedo.
 At the Barcelona Open, Thiago qualified for the main draw, but lost to Daniel Evans in the first round.
 A week after, in the first round of BMW Open, he lost to Marius Copil.

+At the 2017 French Open he recorded his first win at a Major defeating wildcard Alexandre Müller.
+He followed this by another win at the 2017 Wimbledon Championships over qualifier Andrew Whittington (tennis).